 We accept simultaneous submissions, but ask that you let us know as soon as possible if your piece is accepted somewhere else.

-Please send up to 3 current event poems with your bio in one word document via email (subject line: last name + current event), to editor [at] migozine [dot] org.
+Please send up to 3 current event poems with bio and photo to editor [at] migozine [dot] org.

 There is no fee to submit.